rsradulescu/IFCO-data-engineering-solution-test/README.md

 ## 2 - Developing the solution

-NOTE: I decided to create one different python file for each requirement in the challenge.
+NOTE: I decided to create a different Python file for each challenge task.
+In practice, I prefer to put all the related functions together in one model file and test them in another location.

 ### Test 1: Distribution of Crate Type per Company

 - Create the t1_orders_per_type.py file.
 - Define 2 main functions:
-- - The first one to load the df with the content of orders.csv
+ - The first to load the df with the contents of orders.csv
-- - The second one to get the distribution number group by company name and box type.
+ - The second to get the group of distribution numbers by company name and crate type.
 - To test this code I added the condition "if __name__ == __main__"

 <p align="center">